Heart of Hospice Stories

 Everyone matters at St. Joseph’s Hospice.
 Our patients, their caregivers and families are at the heart of everything we do.
 Read more about Rick and Irene as they celebrate their wedding anniversary at St. Joseph’s Hospice.

-Volunteers – Eileen Parker and Barry Johnson
+Volunteer Story – Eileen Parker and Barry Johnson

 Meet Eileen Parker and Barry Johnson.
 Dedicated community members who have helped build and grow St. Joseph’s Hospice.
 From volunteering to raising awareness, and donating – they have made a significant impact on our organization for more than 30 years.